I share my struggles as a freelancer when I wanted to quit my high paying job in an MNC to start freelancing and work from home.

-Once you have a choice to decide, normally we tend to do a search about pros and cons of each choice.
+Once you have a choice, normally, we tend to search for the pros and cons of each choice.

-It is not that you will find like one is better than others but what you will find is someone prefers one over the other.
+It is not that you will find like one is better than others, but what you will find is someone who prefers one over the other.

-This is true to this date but the struggle was many folds because there weren’t many individual bloggers who you can look up to.
+It is true to this date.
+I prefer Moosend over others.
+The struggle increases many folds because there weren’t many individual bloggers who you can look up to.

-It was an era of SEO and affiliate marketing and often websites were referring products that they can get paid for.
-So you have to learn to weed out those products reviews that weren’t genuine and were only for the sake of affiliate commission.
+It was an era of SEO and affiliate marketing, and often, websites were referring products that they can get paid for.
+So you have to learn to weed out those product reviews that weren’t genuine and were only for the sake of affiliate commission.

-The information and answers were within forum discussion or in Yahoo answers and that too not as detail as they should be on why someone prefers one over another.
+The information and answers within forum discussion or in Yahoo answers and that too, not as detail as they should be on why someone prefers one over others.

 9. Social Pressure

-In 2017, it is quite easy to say you work from home but it was almost impossible to convince someone that you are doing good working from home back then.
+Now it’s quite easy to say you work from home.
+However, it was almost impossible to convince someone that you are doing proper working from home back then.

-I even thought of renting a place to call it my office but then decided against it as it was an unnecessary expense and being in Kolkata back then I was horrified about traffic jams and wasting so much just to get started working.
+I even thought of renting a place to call my office.
+Then I decided against it as it was an unnecessary expense.
+In Kolkata back then, I was horrified about traffic jams and wasting so much time to get started working.

 10. Manage Finance

-When money starts to flowing in, you have to decide how to make full use of it and things got really bad for me.
+When money begins to flowing in, you have to decide how to make full use of it.
+Things got bad for me.

-Money was being deposited into my bank account on a more consistent and regular basis and I was horrible managing it.
+Money was being deposited into my bank account on a more consistent and regular basis.
+However, I was horrible managing it.

-I remember I had a big fat tax that I needed to pay once just because of my negligence to invest in tax saving scheme.
+I remember I had a significant fat tax that I needed to pay once because of my negligence to invest in tax saving scheme.

 I am still learning the process, but I can say that I was horrible back then.
-Even telling myself horrible at managing the finance may be a good way to put it.
+Even telling myself terrible at managing the finance may be an excellent way to put it.

-Some blunders of expenses, some blunders of investments and lot of negligence.
+Some expenses blunders.
+Some bad investments and a lot of negligence.